SensehacK/dev-cheatsheet/ios/lifecycle/inheritance.md

 If you have lot of protocol conformance autocomplete stubs in class declaration then don't try to subclass `NSObject` in that class' extension. `extension YourClassNameHere: NSObject`

+## Note

+- Swift doesn't support multiple inheritance
+- You can get around this by following POP - Protocol Oriented Programming concepts
+- Any one can conform to multiple protocols
+- Avoids `Diamond inheritance` problem by only allowing single inheritance

 ## Reference